algomo/knowledge-base/docs/docs/data-sources/Tags.md

 User: How do I sign in?
 Chatbot: Before answering your question, can you tell me if you are a student, teacher or parent?
 User: parent
 Chatbot: To view your child's progress, you need an invite from your child's teacher.
-Once sent, you should recieve an email containing a class code, which should be entered at https://learningplatform.edu/classroom/parent
+The link to visit the student progress page will be included within the invitation email.
 User: Thanks.
 Where can I find the Math & Logic program?
 Chatbot: Which education level is your child in?
 Is it middle school, high school or college?
 User: middle school
 Chatbot: Unfortunately, the Math & Logic program is unavailable for middle school students.
-You can find a list of available programs for every education level on our website, at https://learningplatform.edu/programs
+You can find a list of available programs for every education level on our website, at https://www.learn.edu/programs
 ```

 **Example 2**